The tribes feature allows a tribe node to act as a federated client across multiple clusters.

 respectively.
 The tribe node will create a node client to

-connect each cluster using multicast discovery by default.
+connect each cluster using unicast discovery by default.
 Any

 other settings for the connection can be configured under